gruns/blagoblag/content/blog/2015/apr/13/introduction-to-fuzzing-in-python-with-afl.rst

 `consult the documentation`_.
 When afl discovers crashers, you'll be able to find them in ``results-path/crashes/``.

+Fuzzing can be very CPU intensive, so doing it on your laptop isn't the most efficient way to do it, a large cloud server can be a good choice for serious fuzzing.

 And that's all there is to it!
 Happy Fuzzing!

 .. _`Fuzzing`: https://en.wikipedia.org/wiki/Fuzz_testing